Richard Nixon's Success and Achievements in Timeline

 July 20, 1969: Apollo 11 Moon Landing

-September 1970: Desegregation of Schools
+September 1970: Desegregation Progress in Public Schools

 November 7, 1972: Nixon Reelected in Landslide Victory

-On November 7, 1972, Nixon was reelected in one of the largest landslide election victories in American history, defeating McGovern with over 60 percent of the popular vote.
+On November 7, 1972, Nixon was reelected in one of the largest landslide election victories in American history, defeating George McGovern with over 60 percent of the popular vote.

-1972: Nixon's Visit to China and Re-election
+1972: Visit to China and Re-election

 In 1972, Nixon visited China, leading to diplomatic relations between the two nations, and he was re-elected, defeating George McGovern.